GSoC 2026 unique post at the Liquid Galaxy project community site - Liquid Galaxy project community site

 Documentation is available on the GSoC 2024 updated LG installation manuals

-Older versions as this English and Spanish, the nice tutorial on setup a LG virtual by contributor Soham Jaiswal https://www.youtube.com/watch?v=CLdUuDHo6lU, and the one from Yash Raj, actual senior mentor of the project, at https://youtu.be/wzv-CiN6VeA?si=swVIiwIU3R3RR4sA are also OK.
+Older versions as this English and Spanish, the nice tutorial on setup a LG virtual by contributor Soham Jaiswal https://www.youtube.com/watch?v=CLdUuDHo6lU, and the one from Yash Raj, actual senior mentor of the project, at https://youtu.be/wzv-CiN6VeA?si=swVIiwIU3R3RR4sA or mentor Mahinour are too very good https://www.youtube.com/watch?v=jz-QZi__10c

 To see how we want the video take a look too at the many GSoC 2025 and 2024 contributors' task 1 videos,

-You have to create a basic LG app, where the user can select from a simple window:
+You have to create a basic LG app, where the user can select from a simple window with a button for each action -edited for clarity-, the following activities:

-- To put the lg logo on the LG (left screen of a 3 screens rig)
+- Send the lg logo to the LG (left screen of a 3 screens rig), the logo has to be visible during all the demo.

 - And option to clean the kmls

-Also do make a released build of your apk when showcasing the functionality of the app.
+Also do make a released build of your apk as we 'll test it for real on a LG rig.

-Send us the videos, the kml files and the released build apk, always in you GSoC drive folder, on the right subfolder.
+Send us the videos, the kml files, the released build apk, always in you GSoC drive folder, on the right subfolder, and the Github link.

 For our Liquid Galaxy streaming series, to train the community and show up both your technical and soft skills, we require you to record a minimum of three 20’’ minimum, and a maximum of 45 technical presentations.